JakubMifek/mff-docs/Introduction to Machine Learning/Lecture #04.md

  - Theta_0 = 0
  - Theta_1 \= 0

-We search for minimum of loss function of a line that goes through the origin.
+We search for minimum of loss function of a line that goes through the origin:
+ - We are seeking the solution to the minimum of a function f(x).
+Given some initial value x_0 we can change its value in many directions.
+ - What is the best direction to minimize *f*?
+We tkae the **gradient** of *f*
+ - Intuitively, the gradient of *f* at any point tels which direction is the steepest from that point and how steep it is.
+So we change **x** in the opposite direction to lower the function value.